 DON’T TRY TO FIX A LOW REFRIGERANT CHARGE.

-This task calls for trained precision and knowledge of exactly how much refrigerant is needed.
+This task calls for trained precision and knowing exactly how much refrigerant is needed.
 If your AC is low on refrigerant, it probably has a leak that must be found and fixed.
 Cleaning your unit can prevent this problem.
 Dirt and contaminants can corrode lines, leading to refrigerant leaks.

 NEVER TRY TO FIX ELECTRICAL ISSUES.

 If there’s damage to your AC or furnace after a power outage, power the system down and leave it off until you get help.
-Needless to say, if you’re not trained to handle electrical components, doing this yourself can be a deadly mistake.
+If you’re not trained to handle electrical components, doing this yourself can be a deadly mistake.

-My best tip: Call your HVAC contractor and inquire about a maintenance schedule and service contract.
+My best tip: Call your HVAC contractor for a maintenance schedule and service contract.
 Have the system checked annually.
 In the long you’ll be glad you did.

 I’ll assume you have and know how to use an extinguisher.
 This inspection doesn’t require much: (1) ensure it has easy access (not being blocked by a garbage can or anything else), (2) ensure the gauge shows adequate pressure, and (3) ensure it has no visible signs of wear and tear.